 Family Technology Resources

 Helping K-12 students be safe, smart and responsible users of online technology is important to their well-being.
-This page of our website provides resources and information for parents and guardians.
-We hope this information will help you guide your students in developing safe, smart and responsible Internet use habits.
+We want to provide parents and guardians with resources and information.
+We hope this information will help you guide your students in developing safe, smart and responsible internet use habits.

 We encourage you to follow these 10 basic guidelines to help keep your children safe on the Internet.